 The USC Department of Computer Science offers an undergraduate degree with the following four majors: Computer Science, Computer Engineering & Computer Science, Computer Science (Games), and Computer Science & Business Administration.
 An undergraduate minor in Computer Science is also offered, as well as a Progressive Degree Program where exceptional undergraduate computer science students can earn a M.S. degree with an extra year of study.

-The department also offers a Master of Science in Computer Science with a General* option where students can design their own focus, or select from one of eight specializations: Computer Security*, Game Development, Computer Networks, Software Engineering*, High Performance Computing and Simulation, Intelligent Robotics, Multimedia and Creative Technologies*, Data Science, and Technical Professionals*.
+The department also offers a Master of Science in Computer Science with a General* option where students can design their own focus, or select from one of eight specializations: Computer Security*, Game Development, Computer Networks, Software Engineering*, High Performance Computing and Simulation, Intelligent Robotics, Multimedia and Creative Technologies*, and Data Science.
 The M.S. degree can be completed entirely with course work; however, an optional thesis is available for those students with an affinity for research.
 Additionally, the department offers an M.S. in Computer Science for Scientists & Engineers transitioning from other related disciplines to computer science.

 A Graduate Certificate in Software Architecture* is available for engineers ready to develop the skills necessary to face the increasingly complex future in architecting systems, systems of systems and software intensive systems.

 The department’s Ph.D. program prepares students for exciting careers in industry and academia.
 Some of our many areas of research include artificial intelligence, computer architecture, computer graphics, computer vision, databases, game design and development, multimedia, networks, security, robotics, software engineering, and virtual reality.

 *These programs can be completed online via the Distance Education Network.